JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 The globs are applied to the header paths relative to the appropriate include path elements, for example, `time.h` or `curl/curl.h`.
-So if the library is usually included with `#include <SomeLibrary/Header.h>`, it would probably be correct to filter headers with the following filter:
+So if the library is usually included with `#include <SomeLibrary/Header.h>`, you can probably filter headers with the following filter:

 ```none
 headerFilter = SomeLibrary/**